jtreeves/regressions_library/PYPI.md

 - Logistic models with higher correlation coeffients on average
 - Sinusoidal models with notes about their key graphical features iin which their general forms include only a plus sign before the periodic unit as opposed to both plus and minus signs in some cases

-To see all updates by version number, view the [Updates section](https://regressions.readthedocs.io/en/latest/introduction/pages/updates.html) of its documentation.
+To see all updates by version number, view the [Release Notes section](https://regressions.readthedocs.io/en/latest/introduction/pages/releases.html) of its documentation.

 To see all logs for the library, view its [commit history](https://github.com/jtreeves/regressions_library/commits/main) on GitHub.